FAQEUCyber Resilience Act

 EU Cyber Resilience Act FAQ Transition Period

-Use this CRA FAQ to understand the phased application dates, what happens to legacy products, how stock and customs situations are treated, and when standalone software or later versions become newly placed on the market.
+Use this CRA FAQ to understand the entry-into-force date, phased application dates, Article 14 reporting timing, legacy-product treatment, stock and customs edge cases, and standalone software placement rules.

-Built for legal, product, certification, and compliance teams planning CRA readiness across the 2026 to 2027 transition window.
+Built for legal, product, certification, and compliance teams planning around the CRA's 2026 reporting start and 2027 general application date.

 Author